How to use DiffDRR

 ).to(device)

-# Set the camera pose with rotations (yaw, pitch, roll) and translations (x, y, z)
+# Specify the C-arm pose with a rotation (yaw, pitch, roll) and orientation (x, y, z)

 plot_drr(img, ticks=False)